monday-sun/humans.build.software/src/content/blog/refactor-first-feature-last.md

 I rarely do a feature in one shot.
 I take at least two passes through here, often 3 or 4.
 However, part of this process is that each subsequent iteration should be easier than the last.
 This loop has these stages:

-- **Try implementing the feature: **The first iteration should be messy.
+- **Try implementing the feature**: The first iteration should be messy.
 See what you can do: see what you need.
 - **Evaluate friction and code smells**: As you go, you'll get a sense of where the code isn't working and what you need to do for this feature.
 It might be missing test coverage, interface/abstraction, code duplication, or[ code smells](https://refactoring.guru/refactoring/smells).
 Keep a list of things you notice.
 You don't have to completely implement it before moving on; you just need to understand the space.
-- **Decide: **Can I add this feature cleanly while touching as little existing code as possible?
+- **Decide**: Can I add this feature cleanly while touching as little existing code as possible?
 This question is my primary evaluation criterion for whether or not I can move on to feature development.
 I typically prioritize reducing the risk of human error.
 Human errors are reduced when I can:

   - Cleanly add feature flags to toggle new behaviors on/off
   - Implement new code in focused isolation from the existing system